smspillaz/reading/papers/nlp/explainability/lm_debugger_an_interactive_tool_for_inspection_and_intervention_in_transformer_based_language_models.md

 ---
-title: LM-Debugger: An interactive Tool for Inspection and Intervention in Transformer-based language models
+title: "LM-Debugger: An interactive Tool for Inspection and Intervention in Transformer-based language models"
+tags: ["ai2"]
 ---